 The second generation of AHSS includes a new generation of transformation-induced plasticity (TRIP), hot-formed (HF), and twinning-induced plasticity (TWIP) steels .
-Both the first and second generation of AHSS are designed to meet the functional performance demands of certain parts in the automotive industry
+Both the first and second generations of AHSS are designed to meet the functional performance demands of certain parts in the automotive industry

 Figure 2 shows that the first generation of AHSS has very limited formability.
 The formability of the second generation is significantly higher than the first, however, because of the high cost of alloying elements, they are very expensive .
 Therefore, the third generation of AHSS is currently under development.
 These steels are aimed to have improved strength-ductility ratios and are expected to achieve over 35 % in structural weight reduction .

 Since the metallurgy of AHSS grades is still a new field compared to conventional HSS, only two types of the third generation AHSS are currently in production.
 The broad range of AHSS grades can be seen in fig 2.

 AHSS is now used for nearly every new vehicle design.
 They are predicted to replace approximately 60 % of currently used conventional HSS .

 Since AHSS can be manufactured at very thin gauges and maintain the same strength as mild steels, designers can easily replace conventional steels with AHSS .
 This is not the case when replacing steel with other lightweight materials, such as aluminium or fibre-reinforced composite materials.
 These non-ferrous materials are expensive, incompatible with existing manufacturing processes and have higher production and manufacturing costs .

 Cost-benefit analysis shows that steel parts are stronger and cheaper than other lightweight materials.
 The most popular lightweight material in competition with steel is aluminium.
 Although aluminium used in the automotive industry has been rising modestly, body structures fabricated with aluminium cost 60 % to 80 % more than steel .